 Beets can be prepared in countless ways: raw (juiced or in salads); cooked (steamed, boiled, roasted); and preserved (canned or pickled).
 Both the green, leafy tops and the roots (the round bulbous part) are edible and are packed with nutrients.
 Snip the green tops and rinse in water, then prepare the same way as other edible greens like chard or spinach, by juicing, steaming, or tossing into casseroles and soups to add color and flavor.

-Fresh beets are usually available year-round in the grocery, but they're a great home garden staple, since they can be planted nearly a month before the last frost is anticipated, and they will grow well into fall.
+Fresh beets are usually available year-round in the grocery, but they’re a great home garden staple, since they can be planted nearly a month before the last frost is anticipated, and they will grow well into fall.
 If you space the seed planting throughout the summer, you can spread out the harvesting over several months.
-You can gauge the maturity of the root by sight: they stick up out of the soil enough to see the diameter and you can poke the top to test the firmness.
-If they're ripe, you simply grab the tops and pull them out of the ground.
+You can gauge the maturity of the root by sight: they stick up out of the soil enough to see the diameter (don’t let them grow larger than 3 inches) and you can poke the top to test the firmness.
+If they’re ripe, you simply grab the tops and pull them out of the ground.

 Miniature round beets can be prepared whole, and larger beets can be sliced or diced for serving.
 Fans of pickled beets know that this veggie is the ideal complement to tangy pickling seasonings.
 Sliced beets and onions in either a sweet juice or a traditional sour brine are popular with all ages, because the vegetable keeps its crunch and dense texture.